ICRA Lanka reaffirms the issuer rating of LOLC Development Finance PLC

 |Issuer rating||N/A||[SL]A- (Stable); reaffirmed|

-ICRA Lanka Limited, subsidiary of ICRA Limited, group company of Moody’s Investors Service, has reaffirmed the issuer rating of [SL]A- with stable outlook for LOLC Development Finance PLC (“LDFP” /”the Company”, formerly known as BRAC Lanka Finance PLC).
+ICRA Lanka Limited has reaffirmed the issuer rating of [SL]A- with stable outlook for LOLC Development Finance PLC (“LDFP”/”the Company”, formerly known as BRAC Lanka Finance PLC)

-LOLC Holdings PLC (LOLC group) held about 99% stake in the Company as in December 2018.
+The LOLC Group holds about 99% stake (LOLC Holdings PLC 55.55% and Commercial Leasing & Finance PLC 44.34%) in the Company as in September 2020.
 The rating reflects the significant operational, managerial and financial support from the LOLC group.
-The rating however takes note of the modest credit profile of LDFP’s borrowers and, its weakened asset quality and earnings profile.
+The rating takes note of the modest credit profile of LDFP’s borrowers and its weakened asset quality and earnings profile.
 ICRA Lanka takes note of the currently adequate capital structure and asset liability maturity profile of the Company.
-LDFP’s ability to manage new slippages and control credit costs would be crucial from a rating perspective.
+LDFP’s ability to improve the credit quality and earnings by controlling new slippages and maintaining an adequate capital profile would be crucial from a rating perspective.

 ICRA Lanka believes that LOLC group will continue to provide timely and adequate capital support to LDFP.
 The outlook may be revised to ‘Negative’ in case of further weakening in the asset quality indicators and profitability of the Company.
 The outlook maybe revised to ‘Positive’ in case of significant improvement in asset quality, profitability and capitalisation of the Company.